-Undefined land uses: In this zone, Defense and Forest areas are not covered.
-Vacant lands which are not into any specific zone are considered into undefined land uses.
-This are is about 0.8 Hectare comprising of 0.09%.
+Undefined land uses: Vacant lands which are not into any specific zone are considered into undefined land uses.
+This area is about 108.06 Hectares which constitutes 2.35%.

-5.4 Proposed Land use-Master Plan (2025) Vs ZDP-1
+5.4 Proposed Land use-Master Plan (2025) Vs ZDP-5

 In the Master Plan 2025, the area under residential use zone has been enhanced to cover about 11% to 25%, taking into consideration the developmental potential in the future based on the trend in the past and present.
 In doing so, the uses in developed as 'mixed' with more than one use built over or expanded over basically original residential uses have been stream lined to the commercial units inserted in the residential units.
-The Master Plan recommended 1.7% of the zone area under commercial use, 6.1% of the zone area under Public and semi-public use, 2.8% under Transportation and 1.3% for Recreation.
+The Master Plan recommended 1.7% of the zone area under commercial use, 6.1% of the zone area under Public and semipublic use, 2.8% under Transportation and 1.3% for Recreation.